 Speaking of difficult concepts, this book covers all the possible topics that could appear in a typical Discrete Mathematics course.
 I would recommend this book to anyone who wants to learn more about Discrete Mathematics.

-Now that you have read about the various options available to take Discrete Mathematics online, the following section of this article answers some frequently asked questions that are posed by potential Discrete Mathematics students (high school students and college students alike).
+Now that you have read about the various options available to take Discrete Mathematics online, the following section of this article answers some frequently asked questions that are posed by potential Discrete Mathematics students (high school math students and college students alike).

 Frequently Asked Questions